diffblue/gitlab/doc/administration/libravatar.md

 switch to the Libravatar avatar service or even your own Libravatar server.

-## Change the Libravatar service to your own one
+## Change the Libravatar service to your own service

 In the [`gitlab.yml` gravatar section](https://gitlab.com/gitlab-org/gitlab/-/blob/68dac188ec6b1b03d53365e7579422f44cbe7a1c/config/gitlab.yml.example#L469-476), set
 the configuration options as follows: